-Sudden Impact (1983) is the fourth film featuring Clint Eastwood as Detective "Dirty" Harry Callahan.After a number of high profile run-ins with people trying to kill him, Inspector Harry Callahan is sent to a small town to investigate the murder of a local found dead in a car.
-Responsible for these deaths is one Jennifer Spencer (Sondra Locke), who is out to avenge the gang-rape she and her sister were subjected to in the past.
+Sudden Impact (1983) is the fourth film featuring Clint Eastwood as Detective "Dirty" Harry Callahan.After a number of high profile run-ins with people trying to kill him, Inspector Harry Callahan is sent to a small town to investigate the murder of a local man found dead in a car.
+More deaths occur, responsible of which is one Jennifer Spencer (Sondra Locke), who is out to avenge the gang-rape she and her sister were subjected to in the past.

 This film has the examples of: